 The questions that followed were about interpretations of stock status from the collected observations.
 One workshop participant asked whether larger, overfished parrotfish species, such as blue and midnight parrotfish, were observed during the survey.
 Dr. Garcia indicated that sightings of parrotfish were extremely rare (i.e., two).
 Rainbow parrotfish were also rarely seen, but were large, ~1 meter in length.
 Another participant asked whether in general stock size appeared to be increasing.
 Dr. Garcia responded that based on an analysis in 2002, red hind were thought to be in a highly overfished state, but that he has been seeing higher numbers of larger fish, which is suggestive of an increase in stock size.
-Dr. Garcia noted, however, that he still views overexploitation as a major problem, particularly because of fishing on the major spawning aggregations and that it may be that stock recoveries are limited to localized regions.
+Dr. Garcia noted, however, that he still views overexploitation as a major problem, particularly because of fishing on the major spawning aggregations and that stock recoveries may be limited to localized regions.

-2.15 Larval Surveys in the U.S. Caribbean
+2.15 Larval Surveys in the US Caribbean